Noroxin Lawyer reviewing Common Antibiotics that May Cause Aortic Dissection

 The public adverse reaction database on the FDA Web site shows numerous complaints involving Noroxin and other fluoroquinolones.
 Some other popular fluoroquinolones include:

-History of Adverse Reactions to Noroxin
+Adverse Reactions & Noroxin Injury

 The most recent warnings from the FDA and other medical outlets are somewhat predictable.
 These powerful drugs have a history of generating adverse health reactions.
 In 2013, the FDA warned that Noroxin treatment could lead to nervous disorders like irreversible peripheral neuropathy.
 The warning said permanent nerve damage was possible in the arms, hands, legs and feet of patients.